-As of June 30, 2022, we had 57 full-time employees and one part-time employee.
-As our development and commercialization plans and strategies develop, and as we continue to transition into operating as a public company, we expect to rapidly expand our employee base and continue to add managerial, operational, sales, research and development, marketing, financial and other personnel.
+As of March 31, 2023, we had 66 full-time employees and one part-time employee.
+As our development and commercialization plans and strategies develop, and as we continue to broaden our operational capabilities, we expect to expand our employee base and continue to add managerial, operational, sales, research and development, marketing, financial and other personnel.
 For example, we are still dependent on Penn and certain Penn-affiliated entities to continue providing certain research and development as well as manufacturing services under that certain research services agreement.
 Current and future growth imposes significant added responsibilities on members of management, including:

-- identifying, recruiting, integrating, retaining and motivating additional employees in an increasingly competitive, inflationary market; - managing our internal development efforts effectively, including the clinical and FDA review process for our product candidates, while complying with our contractual obligations to contractors and other third parties; and - improving our operational, financial and management controls, reporting systems and procedures.
+- •identifying, recruiting, integrating, retaining and motivating additional employees in an increasingly competitive, inflationary market; - •managing our internal development efforts effectively, including the clinical and FDA review process for our product candidates, while complying with our contractual obligations to contractors and other third parties; and - •improving our operational, financial and management controls, reporting systems and procedures.